rudeboybert/MATH116/_posts/2016-11-14-3_Midterm_III_Review.md

 ### Announcements

 * Final project `.Rmd` template now posted on Problem Sets page.
-* Before Wed 11/16 lecture, a student will be conducting a 5-10 minute survey about student stress on campus for a research project.
+* Before midterm, a student will be conducting a 5-10 minute survey about student stress on campus for a research project.
 * Office hours:
     + Monday ~~1:00-4:00pm~~ 2:30-4:30pm
     + Tuesday 1:00-2:30pm